-Many valuation professionals say that the difference between applying indefiniteness and (long) finiteness in a valuation is negligible.
-It depends however on the discount rate if this view is true.
-To illustrate this, we compared the NPV difference for a trademark with indefinite RUL to a trademark with an RUL of 40 years for different discount rates.
-Exhibit 2 illustrates that the NPV difference is less than 5% if the discount rate is 10% and higher.
+This is what some valuation professionals maintain.
+The validity of this view depends however on the discount rate.
+To illustrate this, we compared the NPV difference for a trademark with indefinite RUL to a trademark with a RUL of 40 years for different discount rates.
+16 Exhibit 3 illustrates that the NPV difference is less than 5% if the discount rate is 10% and higher.
 For lower discount rates, the NPV difference is higher and approaches 20%.

-It is almost a philosophical question which difference one would accept to be negligible.
-For now, a difference of 5% or less shall be deemed to be acceptable.
+It is a question of auditor materiality which difference would be acceptable.
 In the illustration, the 5% threshold would be surpassed at a discount rate of 10% or less, or at a net discount rate of 8% considering the 2% growth rate assumed.
-From other analyses, we know that between 20% and 25% of all trademark valuations apply discount rates lower than 8%.
-In these cases, the resulting trademark value would be more than 5% higher than in the 40 years' RUL scenario and therefore no longer negligible.
-It seems like this issue is of growing importance since interest rates decreased globally, often resulting in lower cost of capital and lower discount rates.
+In these cases, the resulting trademark value would be more than 5% higher than in the 40 years RUL scenario.

-Once again, we cite ASC 350-30-35-4, which states: "The term indefinite does not mean the same as infinite."
-Appraisers must be aware that a valuation into perpetuity can result in an overstated value, depending on the discount rate.
-To avoid this, the appraiser may either cap the RUL at around 40 years or account for the higher uncertainty of indefiniteness with a higher discount rate.
+Once again we cite IAS 38 which states: "The term indefinite does not mean the same as infinite."
+Valuators must be aware that a valuation into perpetuity can result in an overstated value, depending on the discount rate.
+To avoid this, the valuator may either cap the RUL at a certain point in time, or account for the higher uncertainty of indefiniteness with a higher discount rate, or at the very least a higher discount rate in the outer years.